BrycensRanch/BrycensRanch/README.md

 - All projects should have a README.md and be well documented.
 - README-driven development is crucial to having a well-planned project.
-- `npm install` **never** killed anybody
+- `npm install` to the moon 🚀
-- Any commit I spit out should be **signed** so you know who just committed untested code to the master branch!
+- Any commit I spit out should be **signed** so you know who just committed broken untested code to the master branch!
 - It's okay to break things!
 I learned this from being a Minecraft SMP server owner for a year, I was usually the reason the server was down. 😎
 - I should probably learn test-driven development already...
-- Why are my tests failing?
+- Why are my tests failing me?
 - Why are GitHub Actions failing 80% of my commits?

 <img src="https://res.cloudinary.com/practicaldev/image/fetch/s--OoBLh7-Q--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://cdn-images-1.medium.com/max/1614/1%2A8BlqJ8lNVZzuRjAg1mZ50w.png" height="400"/>